BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore Niebloids Hollman Niebler libnv Hyrum -->
+// cSpell:ignore Niebloids Hollman Niebler libnv Hyrum Hohfeld -->

 [Main](README.md)